 While pier and surf fishing are easy ways for inexperienced anglers to get their feet wet, they can also present challenges that confound the most seasoned angler.
 The surf-fishing zone is a feeding zone for all sizes of fish, where highly oxygenated water attracts everything from small crabs to alpha predators such as red drum, striped bass and snook.

-At its simplest, pier and surf fishing require little more than a handful of tackle, a basic saltwater rod and reel combo, and some saltwater fishing bait.
-At its most complex, pier and surf fishing can involve custom-built rods, finely tuned casting reels, intricate rigs, and handmade lures and plugs.
+At its simplest, saltwater pier and surf fishing require little more than a handful of tackle, a basic saltwater rod and reel combo, and some saltwater fishing bait.
+At its most complex, saltwater pier and surf fishing can involve custom-built rods, finely tuned casting reels, intricate rigs, and handmade lures and plugs.

 Surf fishing can be one of the best places to enter the world of saltwater fishing.
-Almost any stretch of the coast is a good place to fish, and all it takes is a little knowledge and some basic saltwater tackle to get started.
+Almost any stretch of the coast is a good place to fish, and all it takes is a little knowledge and some basic saltwater fishing tackle to get started.

 To the untrained eye, one section of beach may look like any other, but experienced surf fishermen have a sixth sense that can detect variations in the underwater structure.
 Obvious features such as jetties, rocks, creek mouths and points are easy to find; while subtle structures that include bars, sloughs and cuts take careful observation to identify.

-While beach literacy can take someone who is surf fishing years to develop, a few rules will get you started.
+While beach literacy can take someone who is saltwater pier and surf fishing years to develop, a few rules will get you started.
 First, waves break over shallow water.
 Visit the beach at low tide and look for breaking waves to find the top of the bars.
 Second, most sandy beaches feature a deep slough that runs between the shore and the outer bar.
 The outer bar will often be interrupted by deep cuts that allow water to enter and escape with the changing tide.

 Some fish, such as red drum, are drawn to the shallow, rough water on top of the bar.
 Other fish, such as striped bass, tend to lurk in the deeper water along the edges of a cut.
 And many fish — such as panfish, flounder, speckled trout, snook, bluefish and smaller redfish — patrol the deep slough running between the beach and the bar.
 Larger predators — tarpon, sharks and cobia, for example — patrol the outer edge of the bar.